Look up free Ohio divorce records and obtain them via various agencies.

 A statewide search for records often offers the broadest results.
 However, in the case of Ohio, where a statewide index is not available, the county-level search for divorce records becomes the best alternative.
 This option has its advantages, as a more localized search through counties narrows the scope of your research.

 In addition, county offices offer various options for requesting these records, in-person requests included, where searchers can get more personalized help from county staff.
+Some examples can be found below.

 Individuals can obtain certified copies of the decree at a cost of 10 cents per page and a certification fee of $1 per copy.